CIMIP6

-Uncharacterized protein C2orf73 is a protein that in humans is encoded by the C2orf73 gene.
-The protein is predicted to be localized to the nucleus.
+Ciliary microtubule inner protein 6 (CMIP6) is a protein that in humans is encoded by the CIMIP6 gene (previously C2or73).
+The protein CMIP6 is predicted to be localized to the cilium.

 Gene

 The full gene spans a total of 53,712 base pairs and contains nine exons.
 The gene's location in the Human genome is on chromosome 2 at position 2p16.2 and is flanked by the genes ACYP2 and SPTBN1.
-There are no aliases for this gene.

 mRNA

 The primary mRNA produced by the C2or73 gene is 1921 nucleotides long.
 There are six other mRNA isoforms produced by alternative splicing and variation in exon length.